SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Automatic and Human Evaluation

 We also note generally higher performance in the \engx direction compared to the \xeng direction.
-From the automatic results in section \ref{subsec:multitaskingxtresults}, we observe that the higher performance in one direction or the other varies depending on the task (\st, \sst, T2TT or \mt).
-For \st and in terms of \spbleu and \blaser (see Table \ref{tbl:modeling:spbleu}), even if averaging in a different set of languages, this out-performance of \engx compared to \xeng holds.
-We hypothesize a few possible explanations for this phenomenon.
+From the automatic results in section \ref{subsec:multitaskingxtresults}, we observed that the higher performance in one direction or the other varies depending on the task (\st, \sst, or \mt).
+For \st, in terms of \spbleu and \blaser (see Table \ref{tbl:modeling:spbleu}), even when averaging over a larger set of languages, superior performance in \engx compared to \xeng holds.
+We offer a few possible explanations for this phenomenon.
 For example, speech encoding may be a more complicated task than speech or text decoding.
-If this is the case, having a better performance in English speech encoding could contribute to having a higher performance in the \engx direction.
-Data-wise, a plausible explanation could be a difference in audio quality of \fleurs recordings for different languages (e.g. English source sentence audio quality may have been higher, inflating the \engx scores), though evidence for this is only anecdotal.
+If this is the case, better performance in English speech encoding could contribute to higher performance in the \engx direction.
+Data-wise, a plausible explanation could be a difference in audio quality of \fleurs recordings for different languages (e.g., English source sentence audio quality may have been higher, inflating the \engx scores), though evidence for this is only anecdotal.